Split-Grade Printing: Separating Soft and Hard Exposures on Variable-Contrast Paper

 How printing through grade 0 and grade 5 filtration in two separate exposures gives independent control over highlight tone and shadow contrast.

-How variable-contrast paper makes the method possible
+How variable-contrast paper actually works

-The two exposures and what each governs
+The two exposures and the curve mechanism

 Related posts